Even features like Hardcore Mode make it so that when a Focus session starts, it always finishes.

 Enable Password Mode by clicking Lock preferences with a password.

 You'll be prompted for a password twice to confirm.

 Now to change any Focus preference, you'll have to enter the password before you can make any change.
-Passwords work on individual profiles, so you can setup a password protected block list to run on a schedule, and have another profile with more flexibility.

 With Password Mode, Focus goes from a helpful productivity tool to an extreme productivity enforcer.
 When you need an extra push to seriously block websites, password-protecting Focus can be a great way to keep distractions away.

 Now that you've got password protection set up, you can fine-tune your website blocking to password protect only the websites you want.

 With Allowed Websites, you can password protect the entire Internet.